richelbilderbeek/simplify_cpp_travis_intro/README.md

 It shows clearly that `std::sort` heavily outcompeted the 'lightning fast!' function.

 This profiling example only shows two implementations competing with each other.
-That could also be measured using an STL timer.
-Profiling information gets more interesting when a project grows, when there are dozens of functions.
-It helps showing which functions take up the majority of the computation time.
-And it teaches beginners that most functions are irrelevant to optimize.
+In this simple example, that could just as easily be measured with an STL timer.
+But using `gprof` scales better to bigger projects.
+It's the bigger projects in which profiling information gets more interesting, as there are many functions, each with its own Big-O complexity. `gprof` will show which functions take up the majority of the computation time.

+As a bonus, `gprof` does an excellent job in convincing beginners that most functions are irrelevant to optimize.

 ## Other extensions

-I add much more checks to my projects:
+In my own projects, I add much more checks to my projects:

 Task|Examples
 ---|---